-Though many of us turn to carbonated water for a healthy alternative to harmful sodas (La Croix, anyone?), it might not be doing our stomach any favors.
-My Body+Soul recently reached out to accredited practicing dietitian Charlene Grosse to weigh in on the subject, and she says "sparkling mineral water simply contains natural gasses, or has been artificially carbonated by pumping carbon dioxide through it.
+Though many of us turn to carbonated water for a healthy alternative to harmful sodas (La Croix, anyone?), it turns out that it might not be doing our stomach any favors.
+When Australian publication Body+Soul reached out to accredited dietitian Charlene Grosse to weigh in on the subject, she gave them some unfortunate news: "sparkling mineral water simply contains natural gasses, or has been artificially carbonated by pumping carbon dioxide through it.
 Therefore, carbonated water can cause a buildup of air that can move down the digestive tract and into the colon, causing bloating and gas."

 Now that you know what to cut from your diet to combat bloating, check out these bloat-fighting foods you should add.